MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Monitor and adjust your spending*: Continuously monitor and analyze spending patterns, value delivery, and risk factors.
 Regularly review and adjust your spending optimization strategies as the needs of the environment and business evolve.

-- Azure resources are available in *multiple regions* at different prices.
-You can save money by selecting one or more regions that have favorable pricing for your resources.
-Consider the potential benefit of running non-production (Dev, Test, Q/A) environments in different regions to further optimize costs.
-Multiple regions can be an effective solution optimize costs and at the same time achieve higher resiliency and scalability.
+- *Restrict available regions*: Consider the potential benefit of running preproduction environments in different regions.
+Azure resources can be cheaper in a different region.
+You can save money by restricting deployments one or more regions that have more favorable price for your resource and usage.

 ### Optimize the production environment